The basins of attraction of the global minimizers of non-convex inverse problems with low-dimensional models in infinite dimension: Application of the framework

 \begin{proof} See Section~\ref{sec:proof_LR}. \end{proof}

-Our theorem gives a result that is similar to the one of~\cite{Tu_2016}: the size of our basin of attraction depends on the smallest singular value of $\theta^*$.
-It also shows explicitely the dependency on the number of measurements through the RIP constant.
+Our theorem gives a result that is similar to the one of~\cite{Tu_2016}: the size of our basin of attraction depends on the smallest singular value of $\phi(\theta^*)$.
+It also shows explicitly the dependency on the number of measurements through the RIP constant.
 Our result has an added dependency on the conditioning of $Z_0$.
 In return, we require the RIP only on $\Sigma_{2r}$ instead of $\Sigma_{6r}$.

-\begin{remark} The descent algorithm for LR matrix recovery coined as Procrustes flow in the literature uses the expression of the gradient for measurements $\alpha_l$ obtained from symmetric matrices $A$.
+\begin{remark} The descent algorithm for low-rank matrix recovery coined as Procrustes flow in the literature uses the expression of the gradient for measurements $\alpha_l$ obtained from symmetric measurement matrices $A$.
 In this case

 Our analysis uses the true value of the gradient for any measurement operator $A$. \end{remark}